Section 457 Deferred Compensation Plan

 - Complete the Section 457 Deferred Compensation Plan Retirement Savings Agreement (pdf).
 The agreement permits the University to deduct your contribution from your salary and reduce the amount of your salary subject to taxation.

 - Complete the paper account enrollment form for the investment company or companies you select.
-These forms are included in the enrollment kit.

 - Attach the Retirement Savings Agreement to the investment company enrollment form(s) and return them to: University of Minnesota, Employee Benefits, 200 Donhowe, 319 15th Avenue SE, Minneapolis, MN 55455-0103.

 If you have questions, call 612-624-8647 or 800-756-2363 to reach the Employee Benefits Service Center.

 How much can I contribute?